mickenordin/nextcloud-db/mariadb/compose/README.md

       - ${PWD}/backups:/backups
 ```

 If you would like to extend the MariaDB configuration file to include your own configuration file, you can merge the configuration lines into `conf/my.cnf` for non-sensitive variables, or `conf/credentials.cnf` for sensitive variables.
-Having multiple overlapping configuration files is not recommended and can cause confusion on the order of which variable take precedence to be loaded into MariaDB.
+Having multiple overlapping configuration files is not recommended and can cause confusion on the order of which variable takes precedence to be loaded into MariaDB.
 Try to stick with these two configuration files if possible.

 ### Dynamic variables